appseconnect/docs/_posts/SDK/Developing Adapters/2010-01-03-Implementing-Actionfilter-Parsers.md

 ```

 The above code will allow to generate the request URL for a REST based endpoint, by invoking the AppResource methods
 directly during parsing.
+Every action filter processor needs to be implemented from [`IFilterCommandProcessor`](http://isdn.appseconnect.com/html/3DC976C.htm)
+which has a [`PrepareCommand`](http://isdn.appseconnect.com/html/2CC1AD31.htm) method which will be called to get an output.
+For the above code, the output is generated as
+URL querystring, but for other custom parsers, you are free to generate a request structure for your application.

-You can see, the [`ActionFilter.PrepareCommand`](http://isdn.appseconnect.com/html/2CC1AD31.htm) method which lets the adapter developer to generate the
+You can see, the [`PrepareCommand`](http://isdn.appseconnect.com/html/2CC1AD31.htm) method which lets the adapter developer to generate the
 structure which lets adapter to execute a REST method.

 In case of Action Filters, the platform automatically detects the methods that needs to be executed.
 So if you see the ActionParameterValue objects,